Florida children's home pauses emergency shelter program after youths are charged with attempted murder of deputies - KESQ

 Sheriff criticizes state’s juvenile justice department

-Chitwood denounced the Florida Department of Juvenile Justice in particularly harsh terms, calling the department a “failure” and a “fraud.”
+Chitwood on Wednesday denounced the Florida Department of Juvenile Justice in particularly harsh terms, calling the department a “failure” and a “fraud.”

 The boy has been in foster care since at least 2017, according to the sheriff.
 He does not have a prior criminal history, but made two threats in school this year, once threatening to throw a brick at an administrator, and five days later threatening to kill a student and “spread his guts all over the bleachers,” Chitwood said.